jamesmorgan/photo-flicker/README.md

 #### TODO

-* Project structure layout - file/folder organisation
 * pollyfill EMScript5?
 * Install and use Bower?

-* Swipe up/down in fullscreen when on mobile?
 * touch events - gestures?
 * Alert on unable to disable fullscreen
 * Global error handler?